Bevia/CppChallenges/MemoryManagement/README.md

 ## Memory Management

+**Smart Pointers**:
 Smart pointers in modern C++ are a powerful tool for managing the lifetime and ownership of dynamically allocated objects.
 The C++11 standard introduced three types of smart pointers: std::unique_ptr, std::shared_ptr,